UPC Bar Code Frequently Asked Questions

 Aside from assigning company prefixes, the GS1 creates the global standards for item and logistical bar coding.
 The GS1 General Specification covers all the rules for allocating numbers.
 As of January 2019, GS1 guideline do not allow for UPC (GTIN) reuse.
 Click Here To Learn More.

 EPS is a file in vector format that has been designed to produce high-resolution graphics exclusively for print.
 EPS files essentially contain a series of instructions for how a printer should reproduce an image at the maximum resolution.
 These files are the print industry standard format and can be imported or inserted with most graphic applications.
 Although they are the best format for barcode images to be printed, EPS files cannot be used for web graphics.
 Conversely, web graphics, such as PNG files, should not be used for print production.
 They are solely suited for online display and note that the Data Hub provides these file formats for reference only.
-For detailed information on verious barcode files types, please visit https://www.barcode.graphics/barcode-image-file-formats/ .
+For detailed information on various barcode files types, please visit Image File Formats.

 Aside from assigning company prefixes, the GS1 creates the standards for item and logistical bar coding.
 The GS1 General Specification covers all the location guidelines for UPC/EAN marking.
 Access to this standard is included with your GS1 US membership.